kylejones200/psis_4700_applied_ai/webslides/advanced_The-Future-of-AI-Workflows.md

 ## The Past: Tool Chaining

-Old approach: models plus code wrappers.
+Old approach: models plus code wrappers
-LangChain linked models, databases, and APIs.
+LangChain linked models, databases, and APIs
-LangGraph added graph-based flow control.
+LangGraph added graph-based flow control
 They worked — but required maintenance and custom logic

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.